Medical School Acceptance Rates: How Many Applicants Get In

 US Medical School Total Matriculants by Sex 2017-2024 (AAMC Data)

-But do these upward trends carry through into matriculants?
+However, do these upward trends extend to matriculants?
 The answer is yes, and the gap is even more pronounced.
 Women have not only applied in greater numbers, but they’ve also outnumbered men among matriculants every year since 2017.

 In 2021, the same year women applicants surged, female matriculants increased by 11.5% compared to the previous year, while male matriculants declined by 2.1%.
 Since then, the difference has stabilized, with roughly 2,400–2,500 more women than men matriculating each year.